LiamJCates/Programming-Notes/C/IO.md

 Character Input and Output

 Text input or output, regardless of where it originates or where it goes to, is dealt with as streams of characters, A text stream is a sequence of characters divided into lines; each line consists of zero or more characters followed by a newline character.

+the library implements a simple model of text input and output.
+A text stream consists of a sequence of lines; each line ends with a newline character.
+If the system doesn't operate that way, the library does whatever is necessary to make it appear as if it does.
+For instance, the library might convert carriage return and linefeed to newline on input and back again on output.

 Every text stream has at least one character; a newline with length 1

+The simplest input mechanism is to read one character at a time from the standard input, normally the keyboard

 The standard library provides several functions for reading or writing one character at a time, of which getchar and putchar are the simplest.

 getchar reads the next input character from a text stream and returns that as its value.